Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Formalism

 The first term and second term in Eq.~\eqref{eq:GK} and ~\eqref{eq:SelfK} are the solutions in equilibrium.
 We put $\delta \check{\Sigma}^{K} = 0$ because the deviation of the self-energy $\check{\Sigma}$ is considered through the distribution function.
-We find
+The solution is presented in Eq.~\eqref{eq:dgk}.
+By substituting the results into Eq.~\eqref{eq:current}, the current density is calculated to be